open-life-science/open-life-science.github.io/openseeds/ols-3/index.md

 The calls will be hosted online using the Zoom web-conferencing option.
 A link for the calls will be shared for each meeting separately.

-Look up the shared notes for each call linked to the [schedule](#schedule) in this website.
+Look up the shared notes for each call linked to the [schedule]({% link openseeds/ols-3/schedule.md %}). in this website.
 You will also be updated via email each week by the organisers with additional details to aid your participation.

 ### Coworking calls